sigSandor/Incident-Response-At-home/README.md

 ---

+planned scripts:

 ### 📍**Incident Detection Tools**🔧
-- `defender-scan.py`: A basic detection tool using Microsoft Defender.
+- `defender-scan.py`: A basic detection tool using Microsoft Defender and more.
 - `log-parser.py`: Parses logs to identify anomalies.
 - `api-call-tool.py`: Makes API calls to fetch IP or domain reputation information.